 Tiger Tattoos: Meaning and Symbolism

 Tigers.
-Lords of the jungle, these majestic creatures are known as much for their strength and ferociousness as they are for their beauty and grace.
+Lords of the forest, these majestic creatures are known as much for their strength and ferociousness as they are for their beauty and grace.
 Thought to have originated in China and currently the national animal of India, tigers also hold a prominent place in the mythology and folklore of many Asian regions.

 Seals depicting tigers have been found in South Asia dating all the way back several thousands of years ago – all the way to the Indus Valley Civilization!
-Steeped in culture, history, and even art, it is no wonder that tigers are such a popular symbol across all art forms, including as tattoo designs – but what do these stunning animals really symbolize?
+Steeped in culture, history, and even art, it is no wonder that tigers are such a popular symbol across all art forms, including tattoo designs – but what do these stunning animals really symbolize?

-In Chinese symbolism, the tiger ‘is an emblem of dignity, ferocity, sternness, courage, and by itself is Yin energy‘, as well as ‘energy, royalty, generosity, and illumination‘.
+In Chinese symbolism, the tiger ‘is an emblem of dignity, ferocity, sternness, courage, and by itself is Yin energy,’ as well as ‘energy, royalty, generosity, and illumination.’
 Tigers are also thought of as protectors of the dead, helping them find peace as they pass on.

-Tigers are also often seen as a symbol of protection and is linked to the Chinese god of wealth Tsai Shen Yeh.
-In South Asia, the tiger is linked to Durga, the goddess of war.
+Tigers are also often seen as a symbol of protection and are linked to the Chinese god of wealth Tsai Shen Yeh.
+In South Asia, the tiger is related to Durga, the goddess of war.
 All these associations link the tiger to power and divinity while also highlighting the ability of humans to harness raw power and the divinity within.
 Traditional and tribal tattoos from these regions often feature the dragon as an important symbol.